create a folder for our project

 python manage.py startapp polls

-This generates code for an app within Django.
+directory in our project.
 Each Django project can have multiple apps.
 The idea is that you might have all your code in one place, but want to run a web server with just a subset of the apps you have.
-This is handy for much larger projects and deployments, but we won’t really need this distinction for our use case.
-You’ll now see there’s a polls
+This is handy for much larger projects and deployments, but we won’t really need this distinction for our use case, so all of our logic will be within this polls

-directory in our project.
+folder.
 There isn’t much in each of these files, but Django generates them since it’s good practice to organize your code this way.
 We’ll end up modifying each of these files in our tutorial, except for tests.py

 , but it should be self-explanatory what that file should contain.